Student Code of Conduct

 Alcohol and Drug Policy

-The misuse of alcohol and other drugs pose major health problems, are potential safety and security problems, can adversely affect academic and job performance, and can generally inhibit the educational development of students.
+The misuse of alcohol and other drugs pose major health problems and are potential safety and security problems, can adversely affect academic and job performance, and can generally inhibit the educational development of students.
 Avila University, therefore, prohibits the unlawful manufacture, distribution, dispensing, possession, or use of illicit drugs and alcohol.

 Identification Cards (ID)